The In2Care Mosquito Station is made for Professionals

 - A safe product that protects the whole family

-- Evaluated in field trials supported by EU FP7, the Bill & Melinda Gates Foundation & HDIF
+- Validated in scientific field trials supported by EU FP7 & the Bill & Melinda Gates Foundation